-t’s something which most small business owners will be familiar with: having to get your very own website set up and running on the internet.
-For many of us, we choose to work with a web design agency because we don’t have the technical capabilities or expertise to do it ourselves, so we choose to employ a company with the specialist techniques to produce a website for us.
+It’s something which most small business owners will be familiar with: having to get your very own website set up and running on the internet.
+For many of us, we choose to work with a web design agency because we don’t have the technical capabilities or expertise to do it ourselves, so we choose to employ a company with specialist techniques to produce a website for us.
 This in itself can throw up a number of new problems, not least the worries of having to understand all of the technical terms that a web design agency might use when talking to you.
 How should you know what to expect?
 What sort of timeframe do you usually have to work to?
 What does it cost?
 What will the web design agency need from you?
 These are all frequently asked questions and are completely valid concerns to have.
-However, you need not worry any more as we have put together the answers to these questions and more, enabling you to complete your new website hand in hand with your web design agency.
+However, you need not worry anymore as we have put together the answers to these questions and more, enabling you to complete your new website hand in hand with your digital agency Sydney.

 So What Happens From Here?